Jim-Hodapp-Coaching/refactor-platform-rs/docs/runbooks/Container-README.md

      docker-compose logs postgres
      ```

-  3. Ensure that the `POSTGRES_HOST` environment variable in the Rust app is set to `postgres`, which is the name of the PostgreSQL service in Docker Compose.
+  3. Ensure that the `POSTGRES_HOST` environment variable in the Rust app is set to `postgres` (for local) or to the correct remote hostname.

 ### **2. Web API not accessible**